Mshivam2409/rustduino/src/com/Readme.md

-In case, You want to re-initialize the USART make sure that no transmission is on going during the peroid the registers are changed for USART, which can be done using the TXCn(for the transmission) and the RXC (to check if the recieve buffer is empty).Note that the TXCn Flag must be cleared before each transmission (before UDRn is written) if it is used for this purpose.
+In case, You want to re-initialize the USART make sure that no transmission is on going during the peroid the registers are changed for USART, which can be done using the TXCn(for the transmission) and the RXC (to check if the recieve buffer is empty).

+**Note** that the TXCn Flag must be cleared before each transmission (before UDRn is written) if it is used for this purpose.

+### Data Transmission

+To Transmit data the you need to enable the USART Transmitter, which is enabled by setting the Transmit Enable(TXEN) bit in the UCSRnB Register

 ## Code Overview